Asad-Ismail/Image-Anomaly/README.md

 # Image-Anomaly
-Repo for detecting Anomalies in Images
+Repo for detecting Anomalies in Images.
+We mainly Implement two Methods for Image Anamoly Detection for both of the methods we first train an autoencoder to map the image to higher level representation

+1)